sktelecom-oslab/taco-scripts/README.md

 * label nodes for deploying OpenStack pods
 * make some necessary clusterrolebindings

-Install armada client to deploy OpenStack on kubernetes:
+### Install [Armada] client to deploy OpenStack on Kubernetes:

     $ ./03-init-armada.sh

+> Armada is a tool for managing multiple helm charts with dependencies by centralizing all configurations in a single Armada yaml and providing lifecycle hooks for all helm releases.

-Deploy OpenStack:
+### Deploy OpenStack:

     $ ./04-deploy-openstack.sh

-Make a vm deployed OpenStack cluster:
+### Initialize OpenStack and Launch an instance (Virtual Machine)

     $ ./05-init-openstack.sh

 First, populate environment variables with the location of the Identity service and the admin project and user credentials.
-This script also creates the necessary things to support launching instances and making them accessible.
+This script also creates all the necessary resources to launch an instances and access it.

 * Create private network
 * Create public network